The library has functions and variables designed to make it easy for

 letter and does not include any terminating punctuation.

-Compatibility Note: The strerror
+Compatibility Note: The strerror function was introduced

 in ISO C89.
 Many older C systems do not support this function yet.